LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

 Macro calls can also be involved if the macro in question generates code that constitutes an expression.

-## Statements
+## Directives

-Statements looks similar to expressions, except that their purpose is not to produce a value, but to communicate something to the compiler.
+Directives looks similar to expressions, except that their purpose is not to produce a value, but to communicate something to the compiler.

 This is a bit of a fuzzy line, since some things which also communicate stuff to the compiler are actually expressions (for example, type annotations, which we'll see in next chapter).

-Examples of statements are module statements and definitions of all kinds (such as program definitions).
+Examples of directives are `.using` declarations at the top of modules, and definitions of all kinds (such as program definitions).

 ## Programs